Have questions about Victoza®?

-Your health care professional will decide if Victoza® may help lower your blood sugar.
+Ask your health care provider to discuss with you if Victoza® may help lower your blood sugar.
 We can help you talk to him or her about it with a personalized Doctor Discussion Guide.

 How does Victoza® work?

 Victoza® works in 3 ways like the hormone GLP-1 (7-37)b to help control blood sugar.
 GLP-1 is normally released from your small intestine when you eat.
 It helps your pancreas produce more insulin and helps keep your liver from making too much sugar.
 GLP-1 also slows down the process of food leaving your stomach, which helps control your blood sugar levels after meals.

 bGLP-1 (7-37) represents <20% of the total circulating GLP-1 produced by your body.

 Your risk for getting low blood sugar is higher if you take Victoza® with another medication that can cause low blood sugar, such as a sulfonylurea or insulin.
 Talk to your doctor about the signs and symptoms of low blood sugar.
 The dose of your sulfonylurea or insulin may need to be lowered while you use Victoza®.

 Victoza® is not for weight loss, but it may help you lose some weight.
 In clinical studies ranging from 26 to 52 weeks in length, many people lost some weight.
 In our largest study, when Victoza® was added to metformin, people lost on average up to 6.2 pounds.
 While many people in clinical trials lost weight, some did gain weight.

 How is Victoza® different from other treatments for type 2 diabetes?

 Victoza® is an injectable medicine used to help lower blood sugar in adults with type 2 diabetes, but it is not insulin.
 It is used along with healthy eating habits and exercise to help keep blood sugar under control.

 What can I expect when I start taking Victoza®?